stratosphereips/satellite-security-through-integrity/README.md

 ### Experiment 4 - Malware Targeting Satellite's Core Files
 This experiment simulates malware that gains access to the Main Board ('first domain') and attempts to modify or delete files.
 The files are now monitored by a Log Box ('second domain').
 Previous experiments had a 'second domain' with a TPM together with the camera payload, but this approach was not used in this experiment.
 The Log Box is a new proposal for implementing a secure hash chain that attempts to guarantee the integrity of the system by verifying the existence and content of files before their transmission to the ground station.

+### Appendice: TPM Install and General Information
+This section aims to provide a comprehensive account of the installation process and use of LetsTrust-TPM2Go USB 2.0 with the Infineon Optiga™ SLB 9672 FW 15.23 TPM 2.0 chip.
+The installation process, initialization of the TPM device, and a compendium of commands for its operation, use, and management are detailed, which enables the device to operate effectively within Raspberry Pi OS 32-bit Raspbian GNU/Linux 12 (bookworm), kernel: Linux 6.6.31+rpt-rpi-v7.

 ## Repository Contents